uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/architecture/VPL_decoding.rst

 provided, DECODE internally constructs one frame of data before decoding it.

 The time stamp of a bitstream buffer must be accurate to the first byte of the frame data.
-For H.264, the first byte of the frame data comes from the NAL unit in the video coding layer.
-For MPEG-2 or VC-1, the first byte of the frame data comes from the picture header.
+For H.264 the first byte of the frame data comes from the NAL unit in the video coding layer.
+For MPEG-2 or VC-1 the first byte of the frame data comes from the picture header.
 DECODE passes the time stamp to the output surface for audio and video multiplexing or synchronization.

-Decoding the first frame is a special case, since DECODE does not provide enough configuration parameters to correctly process the bitstream.
-DECODE searches for the sequence header (a sequence parameter set in H.264, or a sequence header in MPEG-2 and VC-1) that contains the video configuration parameters used to encode subsequent video frames.
+Decoding the first frame is a special case because DECODE does not provide enough configuration parameters to correctly process the bitstream.
+DECODE searches for the sequence header (a sequence parameter set in H.264 or a sequence header in MPEG-2 and VC-1) that contains the video configuration parameters used to encode subsequent video frames.
 The decoder skips any bitstream prior to the sequence header.
 In the case of multiple sequence headers